wheat-eco/wheat-eco/README.md

 ---

 **Disclaimer**: This document is for informational purposes only and does not constitute financial advice.
-The SWHIT token is designed as a long-term store of value and to support the growth of the Wheat-Sol ecosystem.
+The SWHIT token is designed as a long-term store of value and to support the growth of the WheatChain ecosystem.
 We encourage potential participants to explore the project, conduct their own research, and consult with financial and legal professionals before making any decisions.
 The WheatChain team is committed to regulatory compliance and building a strong, sustainable future for the community.